julzdoug/LanguageSite/ReadMe.md

 38. Trying to finish the radio button terms n condition... repeat from the gender. ( i had to use the query get not the document.)

+39.comment the Javascript nice...

+40.Clean up the bootstrap code..